Bob the Drag Queen: 2016–2019: RuPaul's Drag Race Season 8

-2020–Present: We're Here
+2020–2022: We're Here

 In 2020, he began co-hosting We're Here on HBO alongside fellow Drag Race contestants Eureka O'Hara and Shangela.
 In the series, the trio of drag queens travel across the United States to recruit small-town residents to participate in one-night-only drag shows.
 After premiering on April 23, 2020, the series was renewed for a second season, which premiered on October 11, 2021.
 In December 2021, the series was renewed for a third season.
 The series has received acclaim from critics.